 Being invited to the unveiling of Ocularis, which was hanging high from the ceiling at the school of optometry, was a truly wonderful experience for his then 17-year-old self.

 From there Steve went on to study architecture and engineering in college, he said his need to always know the why and how of everything was the driving force behind his studies.
 After college he became a contractor in two different states, designing and building homes in the city, as well as high-mountain resort areas.
 Over the years, after working on many projects, he was pulled in an even more artistic direction.
 His love for functional art, using unique architectural elements, as an integral part of the structure, became his passion…this gave way to the birth of Architectural Expressions.
+Steve has enjoyed his many years of design and fabrication and now he loves sharing his unique set of skills and expertise with others to help build their own vision of “wow!”

 “Metal, wood and glass speak to me – they are both sustainable and green – forming some amazing organic pieces.
 The use of these mediums has always pushed me towards more contemporary and modern designs.
 I have always admired an artist who has mastered his craft, so for me, knowledge and master craftsmanship are the two most important things I strive for in my life.” – Steve Ingram